PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

     curl "http://localhost:3000/files?select=file&id=eq.1" \
       -H "Accept: application/octet-stream"

-You can also use more accurate headers depending on the type of the files by using the :ref:`raw-media-types` configuration.
+Use more accurate headers according to the type of the files by using the :ref:`raw-media-types` configuration.
 For example, adding the ``raw-media-types="image/png"`` setting to the configuration file will allow you to use the ``Accept: image/png`` header:

 .. tabs::